Percona-Lab/k8s-lab/pxb-s3/README.md

-# Backup steaming to S3 Compatible Storage
+# S3 streaming tools comparison

 Making backups over the network can be done in two ways: either save on disk and transfer or just transfer without saving.
 Both ways have their strong and weak points.
 Particularly, the second way is highly dependent on the upload speed, which would either reduce or increase the backup time.
 Other factors that influence it are chunk size and amount of upload threads.